Chen-Abudi/AlohaGracefulCode/README.md

 ## 🔎 Intro

-Welcome to LeetHub, your go-to platform for mastering coding challenges and enhancing your programming skills!
-LeetHub is a LeetCode-inspired coding challenge platform designed to provide a seamless and feature-rich experience for programming of all levels.
+Welcome to AlohaGracefulCode, a coding challenge platform that combines the artistry of elegant problem-solving with the warm embrace of the Aloha spirit.
+This platform combines the precision of coding with the beauty of thoughtful problem-solving, creating a space where developers of all levels can flourish.
+This is a LeetCode-inspired coding challenge platform.

 ## 🛠 Tech Stack